jwunderl/pxt-arcade/docs/courses/csintro1/orientation/makecode-orientation.md

 ### Rubric

+### ~hint
+Start on the left rubric column (5pts), if the work meets the rubric measurement continue to the right (7pts, 9pts, 10pts).
+Award the score of the right most rubric that is passed.
+This means that to get the highest score student must pass all previous rubrics.
+### ~

 |   | 5pts | 7pts | 9pts | 10pts |
 |:---:|:---:|:---:|:---:|:---:|
 | Explanation | Student created the file for the game, and it can be imported into MakeCode Arcade | Student explained how they would prefer to send a game to their friend |  Student had a reasonable explanation of what the say block did in their code | The link submitted in question 4 works |